 Alternatively, if you wish to apply in writing, you may print a Tuition Remission Application form.
 Upon request, forms will also be mailed directly to you by Human Resources.
 Completed forms must be returned to Charles River Human Resources.
 You need only use one method of application—online or paper—not both.

 Taking Classes and Receiving Tuition Remission

 There are two steps you must complete in order to take classes and receive a credit for the tuition remission benefit:

 - Apply and register for classes at the Boston University school or college, or at the University Registrar’s Office, as appropriate, AND

-- Apply for Tuition Remission online or at Human Resources for Spring 2018.
+- Apply for Tuition Remission online or at Human Resources for Summer Term 2018.

 If you, your spouse, or your dependent receive financial aid, the tuition remission benefit may impact the award.
 Please contact Financial Assistance at 617-353-2965 for information regarding the effects of the tuition remission benefit upon your award.